 Thailand

 Thailand offers two distinct investment-linked residency pathways: the Elite Visa and the Long-Term Resident (LTR) Visa.
 The Elite Visa is more of a membership program, providing renewable 5–20 year residence rights in exchange for fees starting from THB 600k (€15k).
-It doesn’t require active investment, which makes it popular with retirees and frequent travellers.
+It doesn’t require active investment, which makes it popular among retirees and frequent travellers.

 The newer LTR Visa, launched in 2022, targets investors, remote workers, and professionals with clear financial thresholds (e.g., investments, income levels, or high skills).
 Both options provide flexibility but differ in permanence:Elite is essentially a long-stay visa, while LTR is a genuine residence class with work authorisation.